danielabar/meblog/src/markdown/vscode-shell-integration.md

 Then, quit VS Code, and open a terminal (if terminal was already open, it may need to be closed and restarted or source your profile for the changes to take effect).

-Now in your terminal, you can type in `code .` in any directory and it will open VS Code with that folder opened.
+Now in your terminal, you can type in `code .` in any directory and it will open VS Code with that folder open.
 You can also type `code /path/to/file` and it will open just that file in VS Code.
 For example:

 ```bash
 pwd # /some/folder